Your guide to school holidays in Brisbane

-From animal encounters to urban adventures and outdoor experiences to gallivanting in galleries, read on to discover some inspiring school holiday ideas.
+From animal encounters to urban or island adventures to gallivanting in galleries, read on to discover some inspiring school holiday ideas.
 Our beautiful city and region are good to go.

 Galleries and museums

 Brisbane is bursting with gorgeous galleries and marvellous museums.
 South Bank is the epicentre for Queensland’s much-loved cultural institutions.
-Art-inspired kids will love the Queensland Art Gallery (Open 22 June) while the Queensland Museum (open 25 June) is always a fave with the young ones with its multitude of hands-on exhibits.
-In Ipswich, the whole family will love The Workshops Rail Museum (open 15 June) with its huge steam locomotives and massive industrial machinery.
+Art-inspired kids will love the Queensland Art Gallery while the Queensland Museum is always a fave with the young ones with its multitude of hands-on exhibits.
+In Ipswich, the whole family will love The Workshops Rail Museum with its huge steam locomotives and massive industrial machinery.
 Nearby, the Ipswich Art Gallery runs a perennially popular school holiday program for kids.

 Let’s face it.
 Most kids love to meet a furry friend (and so do most adults).
-Get up close and personal with koalas, kangaroos and other Australian wildlife at Lone Pine Koala Sanctuary or come face to face with sharks and rays at Shark and Ray Gardens on the Redlands Coast.
+Get up close and personal with koalas, kangaroos and other Australian wildlife at Lone Pine Koala Sanctuary or come face to face with sharks and rays at Shark and Ray Gardens in Logan.
 Head south west and step back in time in the Scenic Rim with a horse-pulled Cobb & Co wagon tour with Drayhorse Shires.
 While out here, picnic with alpacas at Mountview Alpaca Farm and meet camels at Summer Land Camels.
+If you're on the north side of town, head to White Ridge Farm in the Moreton Bay region where you can hand feed a llama, cuddle an alpaca and get your photo taken with Gypsy, the resident camel!

 You don’t have to wander far from the city to find an adventure.
 Competitive kids will love Strike Bowling in the Wintergarden while indoor climbing raises things to a whole new level at the Fortitude Valley-based Rocksports Indoor Climbing.
 Over on the hill, Victoria Park Putt Putt combines putting action with dazzling views of the city skyline.
 By the river, embark on kayaking, biking, URB-Eing and rollerblade adventures with Riverlife.
 Or get the kids peddling through a guided tour with Brisbane By Bicycle.
 For the ultimate sky-high adventure, the Story Bridge Adventure Climb will see their jaws dropping.